YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes.
 Some retained transplanted hairs stay short for a while and seem almost frozen.
 Patients sometimes tell me that the hairs did not fall, but they also did not grow.
 That can be frustrating because the mirror gives mixed signals.

-This is why progress should not be judged from one close-up photo or one week of change.
+Do not judge progress from one close-up photo or one week of change.
 Hair growth after a transplant is slow, uneven, and often quiet before it becomes obvious.
 A better method is to compare consistent photos over months, not daily mirror checks.

-If you want a structured way to follow the process, the page on how to track hair transplant growth explains why lighting, angle, hair length, and wet hair can mislead patients.
+Progress is easier to judge when photos are consistent.
+How to track hair transplant growth shows why lighting, angle, hair length, and wet hair can mislead patients.
 The same rule applies when there is no shedding.
 Your eye can overread tiny changes.

 How is no shedding different from shock loss?